Nthanh2k3/BS5-React-MyPost/README.md

-# Getting Started with Create React App
+# Getting Started with Bootstrap5 - ReactApp

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).